 Claiming races make up the majority of the races that are carded daily.
 When you enter a horse in a claiming race it is subject to be claimed.
 The following are some of the specific rules you need to know: Any licensed owner or prospective owner may claim any horse.
-If you work for an individual that does not currently own a racehorse, they must apply for an owner's license and obtain a "Claiming Authorization Slip" from the Stewards.
+If you work for an individual that does not currently own a racehorse, they must apply for an owner's license and obtain a "Claim Certificate" from the Stewards.
 As a trainer, you must work with the owner or prospective owner to make sure they understand the claiming process and procedures.
-The prospective owners will be issued a "Claiming Authorization Slip" which they must place inside the envelope along with their claim form.
-Should the owner or prospective owner's claim be unsuccessful and they wish to claim a different horse in a later race, you must ask for the "Claiming Authorization Slip" to be returned to you.
-No owner or prospective owner shall claim more than one horse in any one race.
+The prospective owners will be issued a "Claim Certificate" which they must place inside the envelope along with their claim form.
+Should the owner or prospective owner's claim be unsuccessful and they wish to claim a different horse in a later race, you must ask for the "Claim Certificate" to be returned to you.